Cloud-Schematics/easy-flexible-vpc-network/README.md

 ### Easily expand your architecturefrom one to three zones

 Dynamically increase zones by increasing the `zones` variables.
-Dynamic networking is configured to ensure that network addresses within this template won't overlap.
+Networks are configured to ensure that network addresses within this template won't overlap.

 One Zone | Three Zones
 ---------|-------------